jaimiles23/chess-puzzlerush-leaderboard/README.md

 > TODO: - Create data pipeline graphic w/ pictures of technologies used.

-1. Web scraping:
+## Web scraping
-   1. LeaderboardScraper class uses selenium to retrieve usernames and scores from chess.com.
+LeaderboardScraper class uses selenium to retrieve usernames and scores from chess.com.
 Cleans data and returns a list of tuples containing the username and their puzzle rush score.

-2. Create user profile:
+## Create user profiles
-   1. Creates User classes for each username on Leaderboard.
+Creates User classes for each username on Leaderboard.
 Connects to chess.com's API to retrieve user information for exploratory data analysis.
 UserSaver class writes player profiles to csv file.
-3. Store data
-   1.

-### Store data
+## Store data
+WIP

-### Query data
+## Query data
+WIP

-### Analyze & communicate
+## Analyze & Communicate
+WIP

-## TODO:
+# TODO:

-1. Implement remote Selenium
+_note_ may alternatively like to run the script locally via windows task setter for preliminary implementation.

 2. Research online databases to save to
    1. potentially Lambda & DynamoDB...
 3. Deploy script online to run every X minutes
-   1. 1?
-3?
-5?
 4. Test data collected & stored as intended
 5. Research dashboard stuff...